jasonjayoo/The-Work-Day-Planner/README.md

 <br>

-- My classmates: Tyler Welker, Jeoffrey Batangan, and Marcus Lewis were indespensible collaborators during the development of the day planner.
+- My classmates: Tyler Welker, Jeoffrey Batangan, and Marcus Lewis were indespensible collaborators during the development of this day planner.
 They showed me several varied ways in which we could approach this assignment.
 I thank them all for their contribution to my web development growth.

 <br>